lidofinance/dual-governance/docs/specification.md

 `ImmutableDualGovernanceConfigProvider` is a smart contract that stores all the constants used in the Dual Governance system and provides an interface for accessing them.
 It implements the `IDualGovernanceConfigProvider` interface.

+During deployment, the contract validates that the provided values satisfy the following conditions:
+  - `firstSealRageQuitSupport` MUST be less than `secondSealRageQuitSupport`.
+  - `secondSealRageQuitSupport` MUST be less than or equal to 100%, represented as a percentage with 16 decimal places of precision.
+  - `vetoSignallingMinDuration` MUST be less than `vetoSignallingMaxDuration`.
+  - `rageQuitEthWithdrawalsMinDelay` MUST be less than or equal to `rageQuitEthWithdrawalsMaxDelay`.
+  - `minAssetsLockDuration` MUST NOT be zero.
+  - `minAssetsLockDuration` MUST NOT exceed `Escrow.MAX_MIN_ASSETS_LOCK_DURATION`.

 ---

 ### Function: `ImmutableDualGovernanceConfigProvider.getDualGovernanceConfig`